vaibhavupadhyayy/notes/README.md

 This is a simple notes taking application built using HTML, CSS, and JavaScript.
 It allows users to create, edit, and delete notes, which are stored locally in the browser's storage.

+## Live Demo

+You can access the live demo of this project [here](https://vaibhavupadhyayy.github.io/notes/).

 ## Features

 - Create new notes by clicking the "Create Notes" button.